Trump hosts PM Shehbaz, Field Marshal Munir at Oval Office

 Speaking to reporters before the meeting, Trump said that a “great leader” was coming to the White House.

+President Trump was also conscious of the delay, telling the media: “They are coming and they may be in this room right now.
+I don’t know because we are late.”

-The US president’s schedule released by the White House showed that the meeting was closed to the press — a break from Trump’s usual modus operendi, as he is known for inviting select cameras and reporters into the Oval Office for photo-ops.
+The meeting itself, however, was closed to the press — a break from Trump’s usual modus operandi, as he is known for inviting select cameras and reporters into the Oval Office for photo-ops.

-Radio Pakistan reported earlier that the two are “expected to discuss matters of mutual interest as well as regional and global situation”.
+Radio Pakistan reported earlier that the two were “expected to discuss matters of mutual interest as well as regional and global situation”.

 The development comes as the premier is in the US for the 80th session of the United Nations General Assembly (UNGA) in New York.
 During his whirlwind tour, PM Shehbaz has attended UNGA sessions, a key multilateral summit of the Muslim bloc, as well as side meetings with the heads of international financial institutions in New York.

-After the meeting with Trump, the premier is expected to return to New York as he is expected to address the UNGA on Friday.
+The premier will now make his way back to New York, as he is due to address the UN General Assembly on Friday.

 ‘Pak-US ties gradually warming up’